ianchblair/CBUS_DC_Controller/README.md

 C++ code for a DC model railway controller based on an ESP32 Zoom module.
 Not for public availability yet, as not yet debugged

+pot_dc_controller.ino represents an initial iteration that is controlled by a potentiometer and reverse switch.

+cbus_dc_controller.ino will implement a cbus controlled dc_controller

-Attributions and copyright: (C) Copyright Ian Blair ian.charles.blair@gmail.com Based on work for Arduino by Martin Da Costa and John Purbrick (MERG)
+Copyright: (C) Copyright Ian Blair ian.charles.blair@gmail.com

+Attributions: Based on work for Arduino by Martin Da Costa and John Purbrick (MERG)

 CBUS Interface is incomplete, but is based on the C++ library of Duncan Greenwood (MERG) For MERG see http://MERG.org.uk